MULTIDISCIPLINARY

 Practice Gap/Needs Assessment

-The field of breast cancer management is continually advancing, with new research findings, innovative treatments, and multidisciplinary approaches rapidly emerging at a rapid pace.
+Breast cancer management is continually advancing, with new research findings, innovative treatments, and multidisciplinary approaches rapidly emerging.
 To ensure the best possible outcomes for breast cancer patients, healthcare professionals who provide care to these patients must stay up-to-date with the latest developments.
-Through discussions with clinicians and a review of relevant literature, the planning committee identified the most urgent educational needs for clinicians in this area.
-These areas include how to deploy emerging systemic therapies into practice, exploring controversies in breast cancer management, and identifying best practices to manage toxicities and difficult cases not addressed in current guidelines.
+Through discussions with clinicians and a review of recent and emerging literature, the planning committee identified the most urgent educational needs for clinicians in this area.
+These areas include how to deploy emerging systemic therapies into practice, exploring controversies in breast cancer surgical management, and identifying best practices to manage difficult cases not addressed in current guidelines.
 This information will be instrumental in tailoring the conference program to address the identified knowledge gaps, learning preferences, and challenges, ultimately leading to improved clinician performance and, by extension, better patient outcomes in the dynamic field of breast cancer management.

 Goals